apizzimenti/posts/posts/I Started the Predictor.md

 $$gf_i + ga_i = ag_i = $$ average number of goals in a game team iplays
 $$\frac{gf_i}{ag_i} = $$ probability that team i will score $$gf_i$$ goals in a game where $$ag_i$$ goals are scored

 So we have our basic parameters.
-Let's go with teams a and b, where A is the probability that team a wins, given that their goals for/game is greater than team bs:
+Let's go with teams a and b, where A is the probability that team a wins, given that their goals for/game is greater than team b's:

 $$P(A) = \frac{gf_a}{ag_a} - \frac{gf_b}{ag_b} + \frac12 $$